 (note you can return just the function’s return type instead of the full signature)

-If we expose some of this, should we streamline the API first?
-The class-based API can feel clumsy, one could instead imagine a functional API for some of the template kinds:
+The class-based API can feel clumsy, we can add a functional API for some of the template kinds:

 @type_callable(sorted) def type_sorted(context): def typer(iterable, key=None, reverse=None): # [same function as above] return typer